qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 this will be listed inside the GetFeatureInfo output.
 If the layer uses a Value Map for one of his attributes, also this information will be shown in the GetFeatureInfo output.

-|qgs| support the following request for WMS service:
+|qg| support the following request for WMS service:

 * GetCapabilities
 * GetMap